reneemacdonald/sdc_project4/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 350 through 460 in my code in `pipeline.py` in the function `measuring_curvature()`.
-I found that my lane area was overflowing the left line a bit so n line 421,I cut off a number of pixels from the left area.
-On lines 206-208 I checked to see which way the lane was curving and flipped the polynomial if it was curving to the right.
+I implemented this step in lines 461 through 521 in my code in `pipeline.py` in the function `measuring_curvature()`.
 Here is an example of my result on a test image:

 ![alt text][image4]